Towards a Taub-Bolt to Taub-NUT via Ricci flow with surgery

 An outline of this section is a follows:

-First we will construct a family of metrics $G(t_0)$ which are metrics that interpolate between FIK, its asymptotic cone and Taub-Bolt.
-Then we will define the metrics $G_{\mathbf{p}}$ by
+First we will construct a family of metrics $G_\mathbf{0}(t_0)$ which are metrics that interpolate between FIK, its asymptotic cone and Taub-Bolt.
+Then we will define the metrics $G_{\mathbf{p}}(t_0)$ by

-for $\mathbf{p}\in \overline{B}_R$.
+for $\mathbf{p}\in \overline{B}_R$ and $\eta_{\gamma_0}$ a bump function with support containing the zero section of $\mathbb{CP}^2\setminus\{\text{pt}\}$.
 Then we will check that for all enough $|\mathbf{p}|$, $G_{\mathbf{p}}(t_0)$ can be put into diagonal form (\ref{a}).
 Thus, the analysis of the previous section can be utilised.
 Then we will set up the box argument.
 After that we will prove the results that need adapting to our case of a non-compact manifold.
 Finally, we will prove Theorem \ref{fullthm2}.